Kuro-dev/ProgrammableRoleplayScript/README.md

 # example script

-(it does not matter where in the text you put the instructions)
+(it does not matter where in the choice-text you put the instructions)

 ```
 # this line should be ignored